MikeWise2718/markdowndocs/unity/unity.md

 - 9. **Double click** on that orange box - an import settings window will open (I was using single click for awhile, went in circles)
 - 10. Switch to the "Rig" tab
 - 11. Set the animation type to "Humanoid".
-- 12. Click the Apply button, it should import the animation into the contoller now.
+- 12. Click the Apply button, it should import the animation into the controller now.
 - 13. Now if you hit the "Play" button, the character should animate as desired.

 # ml-agents
-- Split this off into a seperate file
+- Split this off into a separate file

 # Unity Unit Testing
 - This is pretty good (https://www.raywenderlich.com/9454-introduction-to-unity-unit-testing)